Mamakan is a Danish, Aotearoa New Zealand-based artist working with art, cuisine and nature.

 Botanical art is a powerful reminder of our local heritage and connection to nature through plants.
-Contemporary botanical art that is designed to create intense sensorial experiences for the audience, has the potency to lower stress, connect with the land and regrow our roots.
+Contemporary botanical art designed to create intense sensorial experiences for the audience has the potency to lower stress, connect with the land and regrow our roots.

 Born January 1971 in Aarhus, Denmark